 The Farm Museum was founded in 1977 by the Frederick County Farm Museum Association, Inc. Exhibiting late 19th century and early 20th century agricultural practices and farm family life, the farm buildings provide a glimpse into Frederick County's rich agricultural heritage.
 The Farm and Family building houses exhibits that highlight various aspects of farm life from the kitchen to the farmer's broom shop.
 The Bank Barn houses the Planting and Harvesting of Generations exhibit, which includes a collection of agricultural hand tools and machinery.
 The FMA hosts a spring and fall festival each year.

-The barns are only open during special events or upon request.
+The Farm & Family Building and barns are only open during special events or upon request.

 Please call 301-600-1650 for more information.

 The Farm and Family Building features exhibits which highlight various aspects of 19th century farm life and contains our Children's Mini Barn and farm themed activities center.
 The Bank Barn houses the Planting and Harvesting Exhibit, which includes a large collection of agricultural hand tools and machinery.

 The Association offers annual spring and fall festivals.
 These events feature:

 Requests to tour the exhibits may be made from April through October in the museum office.
 Be sure to get more information before planning a visit.